 If viewing two million twinkling holiday lights doesn’t install a Christmasy feeling in you, I don’t know what will.
-From now until early January, the Calgary Zoo morphs into a winter fairyland.
+From the end of November until early January, the Calgary Zoo transforms into a winter fairyland.
 On a crisp winter’s evening, there’s nothing better than strolling around the zoo, hot chocolate in hand, peaking at the animals beneath the dazzling glow.

 Caving in Canmore

 Yes, you read that right.
 This is a holiday event!
-Last year Eve and I went underground with Canmore Cave Tours.
+A few years ago my daughter and I went underground with Canmore Cave Tours.
 We squeezed our way down into Rat’s Nest Cave on the outskirts of Canmore.
-Greeting us deep inside Grotto Mountain was the most wonderful music.
-Who would’ve expected a Christmas concert in a cave?
-It’s an adventurous activity that’s fantastic for teens and anyone outdoorsy.
-The icing on the cake is the holiday performance (and all the little surprises I’m not supposed to tell you about).

 Once Upon a Christmas at Heritage Park